📍Python Library

 Functions

-They are the functions available in both , and .
+They are the functions available in both analytic/python mode, and terminal.

 1. Get the Time-series Data